stallman-j/ekonomR/vignettes/basic-regression.md

 ## Example Run-through

+If you're running an interactive session in the R console, here's how you might explore a regression.

-This is a very simple regression equation: the `~` usually means "by" or "on" in R.
+This is a very simple equation.
+You can write a regression manually, but using `reg_equation()` is going to allow us to soft-code the variables we include earlier in the script.

 ``` r